Kyle Atwood is a published horror author who plays too many video games and watches too many horror movies to be of sound mind.

 When Conker was first established, he had a much different outfit than he does in his standalone N64 title, but other than that he has remained primarily the same.

 Conker eventually grows to be sarcastic, greedy, and alcoholic, despite how his parents had raised him.
-With this in mind, I also noticed that, throughout his adventure, he could maintain a civic demeanor, even when faced by a rough character, but he does manage to sneak in some kind of snark thought about the individual once in a while.
+With this in mind, I also noticed that, throughout his adventure, he could maintain a civic demeanor, even when faced by a rough character, but he does manage to sneak in some kind of snarky thought about the individual once in a while.
 So although Conker drinks and commits various lewd actions, he is generally a well-mannered individual.

 Judging by the opening scene of Conker's Bad Fur Day, Conker has made a habit of staying out late, drinking at bars with his friends.
-Eventually, Conker drank so much that he became confused and wandered off from his favorite bar, in the wrong direction.
+Eventually, Conker drank so much that he became confused and wandered off from his favorite bar in the wrong direction.
 He passes out and awakes to find himself in an unfamiliar area ruled by the Panther King.
 Given this, I think Conker is a sub-consciously self-destructive individual, caring very little for anyone else and himself; he does, however, love and cares very deeply for his girlfriend Berri.
 His self-destructive behavior is apparent given the lengths he would go just to get a few extra dollars, more obviously, diving headfirst into a pool of feces.
 Also, despite the numerous people who offer to help him, he finds almost every single one annoying in some way, further driving home the idea of his selfishness.
-The only person he goes out of his way for is Berri, whether be calling her to let her know he'll be home late or even taking on a mob boss and his goons to rescue her, even if it seems like she has feelings for somebody else.
+The only person he goes out of his way for is Berri, whether it be calling her to let her know he'll be home late or even taking on a mob boss and his goons to rescue her, even if it seems like she has feelings for somebody else.

 Spoiler alert for this next part.
 Eventually, Conker finds himself reunited with Berri following a number of bizarre events.
 As the two go to live happily ever after, Berri is betrayed and is killed by a mafia boss, Don Weaso, by the order of the Panther King, taking away his one true love.
 However, the Panther King is also betrayed and killed by his supposed ally, Professor von Kripplesac.
 After following an Alien-inspired battle with a literal xenomorph, Conker is crowned king by the residents of the Panther King's kingdom.
 At this point, Conker's greed and comedic side vanishes and is replaced with a strong sense of grief and loathing, despite having unlimited amounts of money and power.
 He misses Berri, the love of his life, and blames himself for her death.
 He wants nothing more than to have her back.
 Conker is eventually left surrounded by people who primarily annoyed him, making him feel alone and depressed.